 Im always on the look out for milk glass.
 The bright glossy white is so beautiful and timeless.

 5. Kids decor items

 Kids decor can be expensive so why not try to save some money on the things they are probably going to grow out of anyways.
 Plus older and vintage items can be better quality and can potentially be passed on.
 Wooden toys, vintage trucks, old block sets, vintage books etc. all make great inexpensive non-cheesy decor items.
 Vintage kids books are great for finding prints to hang (as shown in this tutorial here.)
 An old wooden truck placed on top of a stack of books or wooden train on top of a dresser, the options are endless and I’ve had really good luck finding these types of items on the cheap.
 The airplane and train were both under 5 dollars.
 The truck below was found in a mans barn when I was 9 months pregnant.
 He gave me it and a few others for free which I will always remember.

 6. Candle sticks

 Great to have on hand for dressing up a table and they look great styled and stored on a shelf in the meantime.
 I find theres an abundance of them at flea markets, thrift stores and garage sales.
-The ones above were free yard sale left overs.
+The ones below were free yard sale left overs.
 Alot of times you will find brass ones which i personally love but if you dont they can always be painted!

 Trays are so great for creating a layered pulled together look!
 Sometimes it can be hard to find the right color but they can be easily painted also.